HarrisonMc555/HarrisonMc555.github.io/_posts/2020-12-02-day-2-password-philosphy.md

     return int(count_min), int(count_max), letter, password
 ```

-You may have noticed that I put the pattern into global `LINE_RE` variable.
-Compiling a regular expression is a
+Note that I put the pattern into global `LINE_RE` variable.
+Compiling a regular expression is a non-trivial operation,
-non-trivial operation, and you should always try to avoid doing that in a loop whenever possible.
-Since I need the same
+and you should avoid doing that in a loop whenever possible.
+Since we need the same regular expression pattern for every
-regular expression pattern for every line, it's better to compile it once and use it many times.
+line, it's better to compile it once and use it many times.

 Now that we can parse each line into a tuple with the information we need, we need to determine if the password is valid
 or not.
 Let's review the rules for valid passwords.